garethcmurphy/tbDemo/PITCHME.md

 #HSLIDE
 ## Show list of items
-* show list with names as links
+* show names in a table with id values

 #VSLIDE
 ## Code Sample